wicketbr/BandTogether/README.md

 The Mac version of the software is distributed as an installer package that is now signed and notarized by Apple and should no longer require any special security prompt handling.
+There are installers available for both the arm64 and x64 Macs.

 The application is a self-contained .NET application and can be launched simply by double-clicking the BandTogether file in the Applications folder.
-The application is written in .NET 9 and was designed to target Macs with Apple silicon, but it should run on any Mac that supports .NET 9.

 By default the Mac application will place the application data in a BandTogether folder in the user's home directory.